Planting your bulb

 If your bulb is dormant and has no leaves, keep the soil lightly moist throughout (not fully saturated) until it sprouts, which should be 1 to 4 months, depending on when it went dormant.
 Until it sprouts, try to keep it between about 65 and 80 degrees F (18-27°C) during the day (a little cooler at night is ok).

-It likes mostly-sunny conditions, or the equivalent amount of artificial light.
+It likes mostly-sunny conditions, or very bright artificial light.

 Feed it about every 3 months with a general-purpose fertilizer that contains micronutrients, following the dosage on the package.